Skip to main content

 2. In the Explorer, simply click the plus icon located next to either Methods or Classes.

-3. While in the Webform Editor, go to the New + tab and opt for either Methods or Classes.
+3. While in the Page Editor, go to the New + tab and opt for either Methods or Classes.

 A new entry, labeled as UntitledN appears in the list, where N is a number incrementing with each new creation.
 You can provide a compliant name and press Enter to confirm the modification.